Support the Shield: Call-in donations Thursday to help provide protection for law enforcement

-FOX31 Problem Solvers and Colorado’s Own Channel 2 are partnering with Shield616, a Colorado non-profit that provides rifle-ready protection designed for quick deployment.
+FOX31 Problem Solvers and Colorado’s Own Channel 2 are partnering with Shield616, a Colorado nonprofit, to launch “Support the Shield.”

-Your donations can help provide our men and women in blue with the best gear possible.
+In wake of three officers being shot and killed in the line of duty in recent weeks “Support the Shield” will help better equip our men and women in blue with the best gear possible.

+Through donated funds, Shield 616 purchases and distributes rifle-ready protection designed for quick deployment to departments across Colorado and the nation.

+Shield616 works directly with police agencies to distribute their equipment where it is needed most.

 Donations can be earmarked for specific agencies or Colorado in general.
 Shield616 works directly with police agencies to distribute their equipment to specific officers.